xingyuyao-DM-GY-6063/MidTerm/README.md

 # Milestone3
 ## What I’ve done this week
-This week, I focused on refining my Pride and Prejudice interactive project.
-Here’s what I accomplished:

-1. **Font Selection for Title**: I downloaded a beautiful, elegant, vintage-inspired font called Great Vibes from Google.
+1. **Font Selection for Title**: I downloaded a beautiful, elegant, vintage-inspired font called Great Vibes from Google Fonts.
 This font adds a classic, romantic feel to the project and is perfect for the cover’s title, capturing the essence of Pride and Prejudice.

 ![Great Vibes](font.png)
 2. **Feather Animation Enhancement**: Based on feedback from my professor, I added random rotation to each feather image.
 Now, each feather rotates at a unique angle, making the animation feel more dynamic and natural, as if the feathers are floating and drifting with gentle movement.

 3. **Mouse Interactivity for Quotes**: As planned, I implemented mouse interactivity, where clicking on the screen cycles through classic quotes from Pride and Prejudice.
-Each click reveals a different line from the novel, allowing the viewer to experience a rotating selection of the book’s wisdom and wit.
+Each click reveals a different line from the novel.

 ## Description of the final interactivity or time-based logic
 In the final project, viewers will experience a visually dynamic and interactive display inspired by Pride and Prejudice.
 Key features include: